Skip to content

 OpenAIAzure OpenAI Servicepartial (Azure layer)partial (deployment-layer instrumentation)

-The April 2026 vendor landscape: Anthropic’s three-cloud BAA is the broadest in the market.
+The June 2026 vendor landscape: Claude has the broadest BAA-covered deployment-surface set, assembled from three BAA holders (Anthropic for the first-party API and Claude Enterprise, AWS for Bedrock, Google Cloud for Vertex AI) rather than one vendor BAA.
 Microsoft’s audit substrate is the most mature for enterprises already standardised on Microsoft Purview.
 Google’s Vertex AI logging covers the field structure well for healthcare-specific extensions.
 OpenAI’s BAA via Azure OpenAI Service is functional but narrower in cloud-portability terms.

 The full vendor comparison piece is at /enterprise-ai-agent-vendor-comparison/ (claim AM-039); this piece extracts the healthcare-specific signals.